 “A change of venue typically involves a new judge due to practical reasons, affecting not just one case but potentially many,” explained Fan.

-Neither the prosecution nor the defense immediately responded to requests for comment, limited by a strict gag order from Judge.
+Neither the prosecution nor the defense immediately responded to requests for comment, limited by a strict gag order from the Judge.

 Kohberger, a former criminal justice student at Washington State University, is accused of murdering the students in an early morning attack on Nov.
 13, 2022.
 Evidence suggesting his presence in the vicinity on multiple occasions, his travel patterns that night, and DNA found at the scene have been cited by the authorities.